ACRE guidance document opens the door to a Wild West of unregulated GMO plantings. Report by Claire Robinson; technical advice by Dr Michael Antoniou

 In fact, the only way that ACRE can suggest that all of these gene editing-induced changes (SDN-1, -2 or -3) could happen in nature is by ignoring the process through which they are made.
-When the gene editing process is considered, it is obvious that none of these could happen in nature.
+When the gene editing process taken as a whole is considered, it is obvious that it could not happen in nature.
 This is because gene editing is indisputably an artificial laboratory-based genetic modification procedure that bears no resemblance to processes that cause mutations in nature or natural breeding between sexually compatible plants.

 While ACRE cites some papers showing that there are a "broad range of genetic changes that result from natural processes and the dynamic nature of genetic material", they don't even try to prove that these natural changes are the same in quantity, quality, frequency, and effect as the changes induced by gene editing.
 And there is plenty of evidence that they are very different – studies show that that gene editing can create far-reaching changes that would be difficult or impossible to create through natural breeding.